 A "wanderer between worlds" (Lucerne Festival), "immensely talented" and "quietly powerful pianist" (New York Times)

-Mr. Vonsattel received his bachelor’s degree in political science and economics from Columbia University and his master’s degree from The Juilliard School, where he studied with Jerome Lowenthal.
-He is on the faculty of the University of Massachusetts at Amherst, and makes his home in New York City.
-Gilles Vonsattel is a Steinway Artist.
+He received his bachelor’s degree in political science and economics from Columbia University and his master’s degree from The Juilliard School.
+He is an associate professor of piano at the University of Massachusetts Amherst.